BruhBruhDev/TMP/README.md

 ![screenshot](/images/screenshot-2.0.0.png)

 ## Whats the aim of TMP?
-It was designed by me initally for personal use only and initially it had just the console as ui.
+It was designed by me initally for personal use only and initially it had just the console as UI.
 I was annoyed that my laptop would constantly be at his temperature limits, the fans reving at its maximum rotational momentum, creating noise and making me the center of attention.
 And I was unsatisfied with the way the built-in power plans work.
 I wanted full control.

 I wanted to control the clock speed based on my cpu temperature.
 And it worked out well!